klemetsson/stratux-zero/README.md

 - GNSS backup power for faster initial lock
 - Carbon monoxide detector with 85 dB audible alarm, [SGX MICS-4514](https://sgx.cdistore.com/products/detail/mics4514-sgx-sensortech/333417/)
 - Battery socket that take standard 18650 battery without built-in protection
-- 4.2 V overvoltage, 2.5 V undervoltage and over-current protection (make sure to select a battery that comply), [TI BQ2972](https://www.ti.com/product/BQ2972)
+- 4.2 V overvoltage, 2.5 V undervoltage and over-current protection, **make sure to select a battery that is compatible**, [TI BQ2972](https://www.ti.com/product/BQ2972)
-- USB C power with built-in 1 A charger (can be set up to 3.15 A with a resistor change), with support for USB BC1.2, Apple, Samsung and legacy USB charge adapters, [Maxim MAX77751](https://www.maximintegrated.com/en/products/power/battery-management/MAX77751.html)
+- USB C power with built-in 1 A charger (can be set up to 3.15 A with a resistor change), with support for USB BC1.2, USB Type-C Rev. 1.2 CC, Apple, Samsung and legacy USB charge adapters, [Maxim MAX77751](https://www.maximintegrated.com/en/products/power/battery-management/MAX77751.html)
+- Can be powered from 4.5 to 13.7 V DC with a connector adapter with a detection resistor
 - High and low battery temperature monitoring with charging inhibitor
 - Fuel gauge that monitors the battery state of charge and aging, [TI BQ27441](https://www.ti.com/product/BQ27441-G1)
 - Hard/soft power switch that first signals the Raspberry to shutdown cleanly and if that takes to long, power will be cut
 - Optimized for a Raspberry Pi Zero 2
 - Reduced Wifi transmit power to limit the range at which the open access point is visible
-- Watchdog that resets the Raspberry Pi if it is unresponsive
+- Watchdog that resets the Raspberry Pi if it become unresponsive
 - System boots in about 11 seconds
 - Five LED indicators
-    - Green power indicator that flashes if low battery
+    - Green power indicator that flashes every 5 seconds if low battery and 2 times per second if very low
-    - Green Stratux status indicator that flashes if starting up or shutting down
+    - Green Stratux status indicator that flashes when when waiting for startup or loss of GNSS lock
-    - Red carbon monoxide alert that flashes every 5 seconds if detected
+    - Red carbon monoxide alert that flashes every 5 seconds if detected and 2 times per second if CO is high
     - Green external power indicator
     - Orange charge indicator that flashes while charging and turned on when fully charged